 The Marshview Herd of Pygmy Goats was formed in 1974 with the purchase of a 'small' castrated male goat from Ashford Cattle Market for the princely sum of £3 !
 Once we realised he was not a 'normal' breed of goat we began to research what exactly he was.
 Soon my mother saw an advertisement in the Rare Breeds Survival Trust magazine for a pair of pygmy goats not too far from where we lived.
-These were purchased and that original female 'Charlotte' became our Herd Matriarch and we still have her descendants here nearly 40 years later !
+These were purchased and that original female 'Charlotte' became our Herd Matriarch and we still have her descendants here over 40 years later !
 Incidentally, the herd got its name from where we used to live, on Romney Marsh.

 When I met my future husband we divided the herd and I moved my group of goats to his farm.

 My son William was born in 1991 so motherhood became my main focus for his first few years, although I did manage (somehow) to take him to some shows while he was still in his pushchair !
 As soon as he was mobile he began to show his own kid and he continued to enter Junior Handler classes until he reached his teens.

 The Herd now numbers over 60 goats and with a selective breeding programme much success has been achieved in the show ring.